 - Operating too fast for conditions - $100

 Note: Though certain traffic violations require you to appear in court, waiverable offenses allow you to answer to your ticket without a court appearance, by paying the set fines.
 Should you wish to contest your ticket, however, you may appear in the corresponding court.
+If you wish to contest your ticket and avoid appearing in court, you will need a qualified legal representative, which can be found online.

 Points in Nebraska